 - 1. Alternative 1: No Action (Discuss the scenario where the status of existing land use remains unchanged.) - 2.
-Alternative 2: Alternative Site Plan (Discuss the option of building the plant on the WJWW property which is part of the land swap in the proposed action as shown in Map 2). - 3.
+Alternative 2: Alternative Site Plan (Discuss locating the plant on the WJWW property that is outside the Kensico Reservoir Basin and is part of the land swap in the proposed action as shown in Map 2). - 3.
 Alternative 3: Alternative filtration technology (Discuss the potential of meeting the EPA Administrative Order (Index No. SDWA-02-2020-8001) dated November 26, 2019, Judgment and Order of New York State Supreme Court (Index No. 13364-99, Justice Louis A. Barone) dated June 9, 2004, and current federal drinking water standards through another technology other than what is proposed in the Proposed Action). - 4.
-Alternative 4: Alternative façade treatments for the filtration plant will be presented and discussed.
+Alternative 4: Alternative façade treatments for the filtration plant will be discussed. - 5.
+Alternative 5: The use of Tower Road as an alternative entrance to the proposed site will be discussed. - 6.
+Alternative 6: Alternative Site Plan Tower Road (Discuss locating the plant along the north side of Tower Road.) - 7.
+Alternative 7: Alternative Site Plan at Rye Lake Pump Station (Discuss locating the plant at the current Rye Lake Pump Station Site). - 8.
+Alternative 8: Alternative Site Plan Harrison SBL 0097.-1 (Discuss locating the plant on property near the intersection of Purchase Street and New King Street, currently owned by New York City). - 9.
+Alternative 9: Shaft 20 Alternative (Discuss the construction of a pipeline connecting to the New York City Shaft 20 in Greenburgh)

 Chapter 6 References

-Provide listing of the various documents and information sources utilized in the preparation of the Draft EIS.
+Provide listing of the various documents and information sources utilized in the preparation of

+the Draft EIS.